DonDoff/Maths/README.md

 # Maths
-A C# Math library with the ability to do complex number arithmatic, matrix algebra, matrix decompositions, filtering, fourier transforms, and plotting.
+A C# Math library with the ability to do complex number arithmatic, matrix algebra, matrix decompositions, signal processing, filtering and fourier transforms.
 Has a GUI capable of plotting vectors.